-When cleaning the inside of the windows, be careful not to scratch or damage the heater wires on the rear window.
+When cleaning the inside of the rear window, be careful not to scratch or damage the heater wires or connectors.

-Air conditioning control panel, car audio, instrument panel, [console panel, and switches
+Air conditioning control panel, car audio, instrument panel, console panel, and switches

 Use a soft damp cloth for cleaning.

 Soak a clean soft cloth in water or lukewarm water then lightly wipe off dirt.